bbkristian/Hypoxia-Driven-Genomic-Analysis-in-Cancer-Research/README.md

 # Hypoxia-Driven-Genomic-Analysis-in-Cancer-Research
-Cancer genomic research focusing on the role of hypoxia in tumor cell behavior, utilizing Single-cell RNA sequencing techniques.
+Cancer genomic research focusing on the role of hypoxia in tumor cell behavior, utilizing Single-cell RNA sequencing techniques.\\
+Published on AI Lab Bocconi.
 # Cancer and Genomic Research: A Deep Dive into Hypoxia and its Role in Cancer Recognition

 ## Table of Contents